 Highly sensitive whole blood lead assays to diagnose acute toxicity as well as chronic lead exposure are performed using atomic absorption spectrometry (graphite furnace).
 To assist with acute obstetrical management, fetal fibrinectin and amniotic fluid lecithin: sphingomyelin (L/S) ratio assays are available at all times.

-Assistant Professor of Laboratory Medicine; Director, Clinical Chemistry, Laboratory Medicine; Co-Director, Clinical Chemistry Fellowship Program
+Associate Professor of Laboratory Medicine; Director, Clinical Chemistry, Laboratory Medicine; Co-Director, Clinical Chemistry Fellowship Program